 With its rich history and natural beauty, it's easy to see why the Anderson Marsh State Historic Park is a favorite spot among local outdoor enthusiasts, nature lovers, and history buffs.
 This massive 1,065-acre site is nestled in the southeast corner of Clear Lake, the oldest freshwater lake on the North American continent and the largest located entirely in California.
 Visitors come to Anderson Marsh to hike, picnic, and tour the old Ranch House, among other recreational activities.

-Because the park contains a natural preserve that is home to sensitive wildlife and ground nesting habitats, most areas are off-limits to canines except service animals.
+Since the park contains a natural preserve that is home to sensitive wildlife and ground nesting habitats, most areas are off-limits to canines except service animals.
 If Fido is tagging along, head over to the park's North Flat section, which sits at the end of Lakeview Way off of Old Highway 53 in the city of Clearlake.
 It seems that there are no amenities in the North Flat area, but there is ample room for your pup to stretch their legs and explore interesting scents.
-Remember to keep your pooch on a 6-foot leash at all times and clean up after them!
+Be sure to bring whatever you need, including clean-up bags and water to share, and keep your pooch on a 6-foot leash at all times.

 While Anderson Marsh is lovely at any time of the year, visiting in the fall is highly recommended.
 During this season, the park turns into woofderful shades of cream, yellow, green, and brown, as well as becomes a stopover for various migratory birds.

 Enjoy the great outdoors of northern California with Fido at the Anderson Marsh State Historic Park!